-mkdir -p ~/Applications/root && cd ~/Applications/root
+mkdir -p ~/Source/root-6.22.06-build && cd ~/Source/root-6.22.06-build

-Configuration of the ROOT build is controlled by the list of CMAKE variables that is published on the official website [101].
-It is necessary to turn on the internal build of the FFTW3 library in order to make use of the FFT convolution class.
-For the application developers to be able to debug ROOT it is necessary to set the build type to "Debug" to be able to debug ROOT classes:
+Configuration of the ROOT build is controlled by the list of CMAKE variables that is published on the official website [102].
+ROOT toolkit can be built with optional support of a variety of libraries.
+For instance, in this research is necessary to turn on the internal build of the FFTW3 library in order to make use of the FFT convolution class.
+In order to compile ROOT binaries and enable all optional components by default one can utilize the all build option.
+Most importantly, for the application developers to be able to debug ROOT it is necessary to set the CMAKE\BUILD\TYPE value to "Debug":